5 THINGS: on Demystifying Video Codecs

 As you can see, it’s imperative to know both the wrapper and the essence inside to properly handle soup…err, media.

-Question 2: What do I need to be aware of when choosing a CODEC?
+2. What do I need to be aware of when choosing a codec?

 Most consumer or prosumer cameras record in formats that initially look good but perform horribly in post.
 Like h.264.
 Small file size, pretty decent image quality, but they break down in post rapidly.

-Editing friendly CODECS take advantage of larger file sizes by compressing the data less.
-This means the computer has to work less at interpreting each frame of data.
-This is what is known as inter vs intra frame encoding.
+Editing friendly codecs take advantage of larger file sizes by compressing the data less.
+This means the computer has to work less on interpreting each frame of data.
+This is what is known as inter vs intraframe encoding.
 Interframe encoding means the computer needs to look at several neighboring frames to form a complete image of each individual frame.
-Intra frame means the data for each frame is self contained within the encoded frame.
+Intraframe means the data for each frame is self-contained within the encoded frame.
 The latter is obviously easier on the computer – but again, takes up more space.
-This often times means you need greater amount of storage, and a faster way of getting the data to and from your computer.
+This often times means you need a greater amount of storage and a faster way of getting the data to and from your computer.

 Final Cut Pro 7 and Final Cut Pro X

 Next, we look at Final Cut Pro 7 and Final Cut Pro X.

 Final Cut Pro 7 always played with ProRes the best, namely because Apple created the codec.
 Older codecs like DV25, DV50, and DVCPro HD also worked well but tended to break down more easily in post when doing color and effects.
 FCP X, given the greatly enhanced playback foundation, can play most media formats much easier than most other NLEs out there.
 However, Apple will still render in ProRes if you let it, and you’ll get more streams and more real-time effects when using ProRes over, say, H.264.